DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 </video>

 <ul>
-  <li>Then the AI model returns a Score based on the data introduced, Next Steps for the Sellers and feedback for every category.
-The responses, feedback and score are stored. </li>
-  <li>Users can manually update the pre-filled responses on the form at any time.
-If additional information has been recorded in the Deal, they can click on "Refill" to re-populate the form with updated AI-generated responses.</li>
   <li>To prevent specific responses from being modified or overwritten during a refill, users can lock those responses by clicking the lock icon.
 Locked responses will remain unchanged even after a refill.</li>
   <p class="text-center"><img src="../../assets/images/guide411.png" alt="Auto scoring" class="my-3 border border-3 border-primary rounded rounded-3"></p>
   <li>Clicking on Score will trigger the AI to reassess and recalculate the Score based on updated data.</li>